 Asthma attack

-If your child’s asthma suddenly get much worse (asthma attack), they will require urgent treatment.
+If your child’s asthma suddenly gets worse (asthma attack), they will need urgent treatment.
 Signs of an asthma attack include:

 • Being very wheezy